LeiWangR/LSFNet/README.md

 This repo contains:

-- a smaller feature dataset for video classification, which are dense trajectory (DT) features extracted from a subset of iCetanaPrivateDataset,
+- a feature dataset for video classification, including dense trajectory (DT) features extracted from a subset of iCetanaPrivateDataset,
 - jupyter notebooks for a simple analysis of the DT features,
 - python codes for fisher vector encoding and
 - a jupyter notebook for the use of fisher score in feature selection.